-The Indian MSME segment is large, central to our economy and is also an enormous credit opportunity.
+Indian MSME segment is large, central to our economy and is also an enormous credit opportunity.
 The segment is very attractive considering the size of unmet credit demand and given that it is poised for an expected double digit credit growth rate.

-Northern Arc Capital has started MSME loans, as a first calibrated product, to lend directly to small businesses and proprietorships.
+Northern Arc Capital has started MSME loans , as a first calibrated product, to lend directly to the small businesses and proprietorships.

-Northern Arc MSME Loans, secured by residence, office, or factory of the MSME borrower, will have an average tenor of 7-10 years.
-This business, focussed on business needs for small enterprises, will come under the Priority Sector Lending category.
+Norther Arc MSME Loans, secured by residence, office, or factory of the MSME borrower, will have average tenor of 7-10 years.
+Almost entire MSME loan book, focussed upon business needs for small enterprises, will come under the Priority Sector Lending category.

-Along with our decade long business/ credit experience, and our MSME programs, we will leverage our existing robust credit talent and network.
+Northern Arc has a decade long business/ credit experience, and our MSME programs, will leverage our existing robust credit talent and network.
 We have also partnered with strategic players in contiguous geo-regions of operation, to increase our reach.

-The MSME products are offered through a Phygital (Physical + Digital) model: distribution based on a few strategically located owned business locations with the support of a capable digital infrastructure.
-The physical process of security creation is to be aptly supported by a paperless approval workflow, an intelligent credit scoring mechanism and analytics based on the prospect's offline and online behaviour patterns.
+The MSME products are offered through a Phygital (Physical + Digital) model: distribution based on a few strategically located owned business locations, taking support of a capable digital infrastructure (under development).
+The physical process of security creation is to be aptly supported by a paperless approval workflow, intelligent credit scoring and analytics based upon the prospect's offline and online behaviour patterns.
 Our digital assisted process flow, with stage-wise updates to customer, will also help shore up customer stickiness during the onboarding process.